 With this in mind, here is a review of the commonly used detector algorithms in ThirdEye.

-Click on a detector name to go to its configuration documentation.
+Click on a detector name to go to its template documentation.

 Simplest method.
 Detect an anomaly if a metric is above a maximum threshold or below a minimum threshold.